Xuebaotou: The Iconic Face of Academic Pressure and Digital Identity

 1. Perfectionism

-Many students internalize Xuebaotou’s expectations—believing anything less than perfect grades is failure.
+Many students internalize Xuebaotou’s expectations – they believe that anything less than straight A’s is tantamount to failure.

 2. Isolation

-With little time for hobbies or friendships, students may feel lonely or alienated.
+Without time for hobbies or friendships, students may feel isolated or unloved.

 3. Burnout

-The relentless drive to perform can lead to mental health issues like anxiety, depression, and even suicidal thoughts.
+The never-ending continuity can lead to mental health problems like anxiety, depression, and even suicidal thoughts.

 4. Humor as Therapy